HSCS: 1.20, 1.4, 4.11, 5.4

 This policy was made in compliance with the Nappy Changing Guidance for Early Learning and Childcare Services.

-Willow Den Scotland recognises that children will come to the setting in varying stages of development in regarding to toileting; some children may be in nappies, toilet training, completely independent with their toileting or on a varying scale of development.
-At whichever stage of development, children will be welcomed into the setting and a Care Plan set up to meet their individual toileting needs.
+Willow Den recognizes that children will come to the setting in varying stages of development in regards to toileting.
+At whichever stage of development, children will be welcomed into the setting and a Care Plan set up to meet their individual toilet needs.

-It is our aim to ensure that children are kept clean and comfortable by being changed and checked on a regular basis.
-Children will be treated with dignity and respect during nappy changes, ensuring these times take place in designated, private areas.
-We ask parents/carers to inform us about their child’s nappy changing needs during their settle in period by filling out our “All About Me” sheets.
-This information will then be noted on the child’s individual online diary and reviewed/updated when needed.
+Staff will ensure that children are kept clean and comfortable by being changed and checked on a regular basis.
+Children are treated with dignity and respect during nappy changes, ensuring these times take place in designated, private areas.
+We work with families at settling in to understand the child’s nappy changing needs.
+We record this information on the Personal Care Plans.
 Parents/carers will be asked to provide the nursery with wipes and nappies for their children for the day.
-Such items will be only used for the child they are intended for.
-Parents/carers will be asked to provide the nursery with a nappy ointment that practitioners can apply if needed.
-Nappy ointments will be kept in the children’s bag with their name clearly labelled.
-Parental consent for nappy creams/ointment will be logged on the nursery’s online portal during the settle in period.
-No visitors/students will be permitted to change children at any point.
+Such items will only be used for the child they are intended for.
+Parents/carers will be asked to provide nursery with a nappy ointment that practitioners can apply if needed.
+Nappy ointments will be keep in the children’s bag with their name clearly labelled.
+Parental consent for nappy creams/ointments will be records on the Registration Form and save in an online location easily accessible for all staff.
+Strictly only Practitioners and Support Workers will be permitted to change children at any point.

 Nappy Changing Procedure